ArkEcosystemArchive/docs-legacy/docs/tutorials/usage-guides/how-to-use-ark-desktop-wallet.md

 ![News](./assets/how-to-use-the-desktop-wallet/new/News.png)

-## Creating or Importing your ARK Wallet
+## Creating or Importing Your ARK Wallet

 The ARK Desktop Wallet allows you to both create new wallets and import existing ones.
 You can begin either process by clicking the appropriate button at the top of the sidebar when on the app dashboard.